FRRouting/frr/doc/user/snmptrap.rst

 ===================

-To handle snmp traps make sure your snmp setup of frr works correctly as described in the frr documentation in :ref:`SNMP_Support`.
+To handle snmp traps make sure your snmp setup of frr works correctly as described in the frr documentation in :ref:`snmp-support`.

 The BGP4 mib will send traps on peer up/down events.
 These should be visible in your snmp logs with a message similar to: